brandur/org/drafts/postgres-queues.md

 An alarm goes off and open your laptop.
-Your job queue has spiked to 10,000 jobs and is continuing to grow at a rapid rate.
-The bloated queue means that internal components are not receiving critical updates.
+Your job queue has spiked to 10,000 jobs and is still growing rapidly.
+The bloated queue means that internal components are not receiving critical updates which will eventually compromise the health of the whole system.
 You start to investigate.
 The worker processes look healthy and jobs are being worked in a timely manner.
 Everything else looks normal.
 After close to an hour feeling around the system you notice a transaction that another team has opened for analytical purposes on one of your database followers.
 You promptly send it a SIGINT.
-The queue's backlog evaporates almost instantly and everything goes back to normal.
+The queue's backlog evaporates in the blink of an eye and everything goes back to normal.

 Long running databases transactions appear to be the culprit here, but how exactly can they have such a significant impact on a database table?
 And so quickly no less?
-Furthermore, the transaction wasn't even running on the master database, but was rather ongoing on a follower.

 The figure blow shows a simulation of the effect.
 With a relatively high rate of churn through the jobs table (roughly 50 jobs a second here), the effect can be reproduced quite quickly.
 After manifesting, it only takes about 15 minutes to worsen to the point where recovery is hopeless.